uwa-channels/python/README.md

 pip install -r requirements.txt
 ```

 In `example.py`, the `blue_1` channel is used.
-The `blue_1.mat` contains the channel impulse responses, and the `blue_1_noise.mat` contains the noise statistics extracted from the same recording.
-The script generates a single-carrier modulated BPSK signal consisting of `n_repeat` repetitions of a pseudo-random sequence, passes the signal through the `blue_1` channel, and adds noise.
-Two plots are displayed, one showing the cross-correlation between the received signal and the transmitted signal, where `n_repeat` peaks are visible, and another showing the spectrum of the received signal.
+The `blue_1.mat` contains the channel impulse responses, while the `blue_1_noise.mat` contains the noise statistics extracted from the same recording.
+The script generates a single-carrier modulated BPSK signal consisting of `n_repeat` repetitions of a pseudo-random sequence, passes the signal through the `blue_1` channel, and adds `blue_1` noise.
+Three plots are displayed: the received signal amplitude in time, the cross-correlation between the received signal and the transmitted signal, where `n_repeat` peaks are visible, and the the spectrum of the received signal.
+Multiple curves on each plot correspond to multiple receiving elements.

+> [!NOTE]
 Note that the `generate_impulsive_noise` function requires the `red_noise.mat` to be loaded.

 # License